TIAGARRA is one of the oldest Aboriginal operated Museum and Keeping Places in Australia.

 Since its opening thousands of Aboriginal and non-Aboriginal people, including many school groups, have been guided through the museum and adjacent bluff bush trail.

 The original people of the northern Tasmanian region included the Punnilerpanner people from around Panatana (Port Sorell), the Pallittorre from Lartitickitheker (Quamby Bluff), the Noeteeler at Ningherner or Parteenno (Hampshire Hills) and the Plairhekehillerplue at Emu Bluff.
+The Tasmanian North West Region is known as Tommeginne Country (according to the AIATSIS map created 1996).

 The local Aboriginal organisation is Six Rivers Aboriginal Corporation.